Servion Wins Silver Stevie Award in the 2017 International Business Aw

 Servion Global Solutions (http://www.servion.com), a specialist in the Customer Experience Management (CEM) domain, today announced that it was named the winner of a Silver Stevie Award in the 14th Annual International Business Awards today.
 Servion won in the Best New Product or Service of the year category for its Artificial Intelligence Enabled Virtual Assistant in the Business-To-Business Products.

 The International Business Awards are the world’s premier business awards program.
-All individuals and organisations worldwide – public and private, for-profit and non-profit, large and small - are eligible to submit nominations.
-The 2017 IBAs received entries from more than 60 nations and territories, and will be presented to winners at a gala awards’ banquet at the W Hotel in Barcelona, Spain on 21 October 2017.
+All individuals and organizations worldwide – public and private, for-profit and non-profit, large and small - are eligible to submit nominations.
+The 2017 IBAs received entries from more than 60 nations and territories, and will be presented to winners at a gala awards’ banquet at the W Hotel in Barcelona, Spain on October 21, 2017.

 Stevie Award winners were determined by the average scores of more than 200 executives worldwide who participated on 12 juries.

 “The IBA judges from across the world were highly impressed with the nominations they reviewed this year.
-With the level of achievement documented in the nominations from 60 nations, the Stevie Awards are proud to honour organisations that demonstrate a high level of achievement in a variety of industries” said Michael Gallagher, President and Founder of the Stevie Awards.
+With the level of achievement documented in the nominations from 60 nations, the Stevie Awards are proud to honor organizations that demonstrate a high level of achievement in a variety of industries” said Michael Gallagher, President and Founder of the Stevie Awards.

 Details about The International Business Awards and the lists of Stevie Award winners are available at http://www.StevieAwards.com/IBA.